Place content here. This is a site-wide alert banner.

 To ensure that sensitive data is protected from unauthorized access and disclosure and to comply with the privacy and security provisions of the Health Insurance Portability and Accountability Act of 1996.

-Confidential Information: is information that is directly related to the business of Yale University (including finance & administration, alumni affairs, development, human resources, student affairs, legal, clinical and research data), the unauthorized disclosure of which poses or may pose a threat to the University or a violation of law.
+Information that is directly related to the business of Yale University (including finance & administration, alumni affairs, development, human resources, student affairs, legal, clinical and research data), the unauthorized disclosure of which poses or may pose a threat to the University or a violation of law.
+(See also: High Risk and Moderate Risk Data, as defined in Yale Policy 1604 Data Classification Policy).

 - Paper, for example: